starrcara86/metamask-docs/services/how-to/json-web-token-jwt.md

 ### Learn more

 - Learn more about [keeping your Infura secrets safe](https://www.infura.io/blog/post/best-practises-for-infura-api-key-management).
-- Follow a [tutorial](../tutorials/ethereum/authenticate-with-jwt.md) to create and apply a JWT to authenticate an `eth_blockNumber` API request.
+- Follow a [tutorial][def] to create and apply a JWT to authenticate an `eth_blockNumber` API request.

+[def]: ../tutorials/ethereum/authenticate-with-jwt.md